Golf Tutorials

 By Spencer Lanoue

-Playing with the wrong size golf irons is like trying to run a marathon in shoes that are two sizes too big - you might finish, but it’s going to be unnecessarily difficult and you’re bound to pick up some bad habits along the way.
+Playing with the wrong size golf irons is like trying to run a marathon in shoes that are two sizes too big - you might finish, but it's going to be unnecessarily difficult and you're bound to pick up some bad habits along the way.
 Figuring out what size irons you need isn't about finding a secret formula, it's about matching the equipment to your body and your swing.
-This guide will walk you through everything that matters, from simple measurements you can take right now to understanding the a more detailed fitting process that dials in your a perfect set.
+This guide will walk you through everything that matters, from simple measurements you can take right now to understanding the more detailed fitting process that dials in your perfect set.

 Why a Standard Off-the-Rack Set Might Be Holding You Back